 Purchased intangible assets are stated at cost at the date of purchase or, for donated assets, at fair value at the date of donation, less accumulated amortization.
 Amortization of intangible assets is provided over the estimated useful life of 5 years on a straight-line basis.
-As of December 31, 2020, intangible assets consisted of the Foundation's website.
-The cost of the website was \$18,113 as of December 31, 2020.
-Accumulated amortization of the website was \$3,623 as of December 31, 2020.
+As of December 31, 2021, intangible assets consisted of the Foundation's website.
+The cost of the website was \$18,113 as of December 31, 2021 and 2020.
+Accumulated amortization of the website was \$7,246 and \$3,623 as of December 31, 2021 and 2020, respectively.
 The Foundation's capitalization policy is to capitalize any fixed asset with a cost or fair value in excess of \$5,000.